-Per Ordinance, residential sewer rates are set with the April 1st billing cycle and based on the average of your first three months water usage of the year and that rate is carried thru the April 1st billing of the following year.
+Per Ordinance, residential sewer rates are set with the April bill (March billing cycle) and based on the average of your first three months water usage of the year and that rate is carried thru the April billing of the following year.
 When purchasing a new residence or moving into a new residential property during the year policy is that your sewer rate is set based on the first full month of usage until your rate can be set per ordinance.

 Snowbirds – If service is shut off by the city for the winter months only – there will be a $50.00 reconnect fee and payment of the street light fee for each month you were gone when it is turned back on and someone must be present when water is turned back on.

 Snowbirds may also choose to not have your water turned off during the winter months but you must come into City Hall and sign a waiver form.
 You will not be billed the monthly minimum, however you will have to pay a $50.00 fee and the street light fee for the months you were gone when water is back in use.

 Also, if service is shut-off due to non-payment, there is a $50.00 reconnect fee.
 The reconnect fee and outstanding bill amount are payable before service can be reconnected.

 - Paper check – sent by whatever means you choose, including US Postal Service to: City of Wabasha; PO Box 268; Wabasha MN 55981

 - Drop box – conveniently located outside City Hall, and outside the Post Office at the corner of Main and Pembroke.